 The last column, from the original ledger, indicates what rail line (usually Canadian Pacific, Grand Trunk Railways, Canadian National) was used to ship the trophy to the community, and on what day it arrived there.
 This could be used to check local newspapers for relevant reports of the trophies’ arrival and initial reception into communities.
 One interesting fact is that the GTR transcontinental system was in financial difficulties, and the network was eventually placed under control of Canadian National on July 12th, 1920, which is reflected in the ledger) Lastly, Machine guns (MG08s, MG08/15s, and lMG08/15s) were part of the original ledger.
 Rather than enter all 2,500 entries, we only entered guns that known by us to still exist.
 This listing is evolving, and we can be contacted for specific requests to check the original ledger against known MGs.

 *This is copyrighted material.
 It is more than just the original War Trophies allocation ledger, as it has been enhanced by the author and contains intellectual property generated as a result of original research.
 See the terms and conditions for claiming copyright in “about copyright.”
-If you intend to use information from this for research purposes, please site this website in a way that could guide researchers back to it.
+If you intend to use information from this for research purposes, please cite this website in a way that could guide researchers back to it.

 ** When we began this project, we believed this to be the only digitized version of this ledger (transposed to electronic spreadsheet) in existence.
-Near the end of the data-entry phase we became aware of Bill Smy’s and Dion Loach’s word and excel version(s) of this same ledger (Library and Archives Canada, RG 37 Vol. 688), available on the CEF study group site.
+Near the end of the data-entry phase we became aware of Bill Smy’s and Dion Loach’s word and excel version(s) of this same ledger or a similar one (Library and Archives Canada, RG 37 Vol. 688), available on the CEF study group site.
 These very usefully contain a complete listing of the Machine Guns that were allocated.
 We did not consult this until later, in attempting to add detail to specific problem guns.
-We acknowledge on a case-by-case basis when details are are added from these sources.
+We acknowledge on a case-by-case basis when details are added from these sources.
 These other listings offer a more faithful copy of the original info, whereas our database attempts to identify what is still in existence and insert as much detail from other credible sources and visual examination as we can (usually pointing out where we have amended the original ledger).
 One shortcoming of the Vol. 688 ledger is that it only lists trophies that were allocated and sent out, mostly from Toronto and Ottawa.
 The many items kept back in Ottawa for the proposed national museum (a selection of the most important trophies) are not therefore included.
 We have searched out a number of additional sources which provide a fairly good idea of this special collection (mostly scrapped), and this has also been added.